D4M13N-D3V/meilisearch.NET/README.md

 ## Usage

-To set up the MeiliSearch service in your application, you'll need to configure dependency injection.
-Here’s an example of how to do that:
+To set up the MeiliSearch service in your application, configure dependency injection as shown below:

 ```csharp
 using System.Net;